-UW Colleges provides courses for its Associate of Arts and Science (AAS) Degree.
+UW Colleges provides courses for its Associate of Arts and Science (AAS) Degree and Bachelor of Applied Arts and Sciences (BAAS) Degree.
 Only degree-seeking students are eligible to receive financial aid.
 It is important to review degree requirements and consult with an academic advisor in order to plan your course schedule throughout your academic career.

 Pace Requirements (formerly Completion Rate)